 |6.||Canon M5||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |12.||Nikon D5600||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 It is notable that the 760D has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 760D and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The 760D was replaced by the Canon 77D, while the E-P5 does not have a direct successor.
+Both the 760D and the E-P5 have been discontinued, but can regularly be found used on ebay.
+The E-P5 was replaced by the Olympus E-P7, while the 760D was followed by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 760D better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 760D: